-Credits required: 126 Credits applied: 0 Catalog year: 2022-2023 GPA: 0.000
+Degree in Bachelor of Science INCOMPLETE Credits required: 126 Credits applied: 0 Catalog year: 2023-2024 GPA: 0.000

-O 126 Minimum Total Credits Required

-Still needed: You currently have 0 credits including both earned and in-progress courses.
+24 of the last 30 credit hours must be taken at ESF.
+O 126 Minimum Total Credits Required You currently have 0 credits including both earned and in-progress courses.
 To graduate, you need to successfully complete a minimum of 126 additional credits and all graduation requirements.

-O 2.0 GPA Requirement

-Still needed: When your first term is graded, your cumulative GPA will be calculated.
-If your
+O 2.0 GPA Requirement Still needed: When your first term is graded, your cumulative GPA will be calculated.
+If your cumulative GPA falls below 2.0 you will be placed on academic probation.
+Please contact the Academic Success Center.
 O Major Requirements Still needed: See Major in Forest Health section

-Major in Forest Health
+Major in Forest Health INCOMPLETE